lafriedel/100-days-of-code/log.md

 **Today's Progress**: I worked through some of Thinkful's CSS lessons.
 I read about the basics of CSS and played with font, background, and image properties.
 I also learned what border-box is!

 **Thoughts**: I know a bit of this stuff already, but it was good to review the basics of CSS.
 I learned some new things, which feels good, however simple it may be.

+### R1D51: 3/2/18

+**Today's Progress**: I worked through more CSS lessons on Thinkful.
+I learned about making gradients and shadows!

+**Thoughts**: I'm trying to get through their trial lesson before my two weeks are up.
+Feeling good about that.